TimTr/Dotfiles/README.md

 These scripts and settings are provided for free, covered by the MIT license found within the repository.

-### Inspired by...

-An early inspiration for this repo was Zach Holman's [post on dotfiles](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
-But as this repo is composed mostly of a mish-mash of StackOverflow search results, I wouldn't want to blame him or anyone else for the poor script code you'll find here.

 ## Useful reference links